humansdotai/docs-humans/learn/GLOSSARY.md

 ### IBC Relayer

 In the Inter-Blockchain Communication (IBC) Protocol, blockchains do not directly pass messages to each other over the network.
-Instead, relayers monitor for updates on open paths between sets of IBC enabled chains and then submits their own updates with specific message types to the counterparty chains.
+Instead, relayers monitor for updates on open paths between sets of IBC-enabled chains and then submit their own updates with specific message types to the counterparty chains.
 Clients are then used to track and verify the consensus state.
 For more information on IBC concepts like relayers, connections, packets, clients, and channels, visit [ibc.cosmos.network](https://ibc.cosmos.network/).

 ### Proof of Stake (PoS)